1MmM1/AmbigQA/README.md

 ### Train only SpanSeqGen

-In the below run we use checkpoints for DPR Retrieval and DPR Reader to train SpanSeqGen on NQ-Open, then fine tune the trained model on AmbigQA.
+In the below run we use checkpoints for DPR Retrieval and DPR Reader to train SpanSeqGen on NQ-open, then fine tune the trained model on AmbigQA.
 This run has been successfully tested by running on a single Azure NC12 machine (24 GiB).

 ```
 $ conda create --name ambigqa python=3.6.12